membraneframework/membrane_audio_mix_plugin/README.md

 Mixing and interleaving is tested only for integer audio formats.
 ### Mixer

-Provided element adds samples from all pads and clips the result to the maximum value for given format to avoid overflow.
+The Mixer adds samples from all pads and clips the result to the maximum value for given format to avoid overflow.

 Input pads can have offset - it tells how much silence should be added before first sample